An Overview on Variable Resistors – Construction, Working and Different Applications

 Figure 6: Voltage Division Formula

-Construction of the Variable Resistor
+Construction of a Variable Resistor

 - Although there are different types of variable resistors, their working principle is the same.
 When the inside of a variable resistor is examined such as Figure 7, there is a fixed resistance called the resistive track which is between terminals 1 and 3.
 Terminal 2 is connected to the knob and the slider (wiper) has a direct contact with the knob.
 The resistance between terminals 1 and 2 or 2 and 3 can be changed by adjusting the knob in the middle as represented by red circle in Figure 7.